Man carrying knife arrested outside White House after threat

 Hedgpeth approached a Secret Service officer who was patrolling outside the White House and said he was there to “assassinate” President Donald Trump and “I have a knife to do it with,” according to a police report obtained by The Associated Press.

-Police found a 3 1/2-inch knife in a sheath on his left hip, and Hedgpeth also had an empty pistol holster on his right hip, authorities said.
+Police found a 3.5-inch knife in a sheath on his left hip, and Hedgpeth also had an empty pistol holster on his right hip, authorities said.

 Hedgpeth was taken into custody and brought to a hospital for a mental health evaluation, police said.
 Officers also impounded his vehicle.